 Helen Burke was born in Doncaster, 1953, and started writing poetry in 1969.
 Since then she has amassed an impressive record of competition victories, including the Manchester International, the Suffolk Poetry Prize, and the Ilkley Literature Performance Poetry Prize (twice).
 Her work has been published in Rialto, New Welsh Review, Northwords, Dream Catcher, as well as in numerous anthologies and pamphlets.

 Her full-length collections of poetry are The Ruby Slippers (2011), and Here's Looking at You Kid (2014), both published by Valley Press.
-July 2017 will see the release of Today the Birds Will Sing, a definitive 'collected' edition including all the poetry Helen has published in the past fifty years.
+July 2017 saw the release of Today the Birds Will Sing, a definitive 'collected' edition including all the poetry Helen has published in the past fifty years.